Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 ## Measuring the interpreter performance

-The goal here is to progressive implement more complex versions of the interpreter/compiler, and that complexity aim to increase the runtime performance of our brainfuck programs.
+The goal here is to progressively implement more complex versions of the interpreter/compiler, and that complexity aims to increase the runtime performance of our brainfuck programs.
 So it is important that we keep track of how fast our interpreter is getting.